 Do-it-yourself air quality testing kit types.

-Why you should need an air quality testing kit I wrote before (read here).
+Why you should need an air quality testing kit, I wrote before (read here).

 Do-it-yourself (DIY) testing kits let you take control of your own environment on your schedule and at a reasonable cost.
-There are several types of testing kits available on the market each intended to detect different types of pollutants in your environment.
-There are 5 types of test kits – allergen test kits, mold test kits, formaldehyde test kits, organic vapor test kits and lead test kits.
+There are several types of testing kits available on the market, each intended to detect different types of pollutants in your environment.
+There are 5 types of test kits – allergen test kits, mold test kits, formaldehyde test kits, organic vapor test kits, and lead test kits.

 In most cases, you’ll follow these steps:

-- Open the testing kit and you will find instructions.
+- Open the testing kit, and you will find instructions.
 Follow them and collect an airborne sample from your home.
 All materials for collecting your sample(s) are included in the kit.

 Advantages of Testing Your Air

 The most important is knowledge.
 You will gain information about the health of your environment.
-With this information, you can make more intelligent decisions on how to approach airborne pollutants in your home.
-For example, based on the results you get from using an allergen test kit, you might decide to invest in an air purifier to eliminate allergens and help decrease your symptoms.
+With this information, you can make more intelligent decisions on approaching airborne pollutants in your home.
+For example, based on the results you get from using an allergen test kit, you might decide to invest in an air purifier to eliminate allergens and decrease your symptoms.
 Or results from using a lead test kit can advise you to hire a lead abatement professional to remove harmful lead hazards from your home.